Members include both leaders and laggards in clean power

 The task to keep to 1.5 degrees is massive: 100% clean power by 2035 for OECD countries within the G20 and for all other countries by 2040.

-There is hope that the G20 can build off the success of the G7 in pushing for rapid electricity decarbonisation, following up on the coal phasedown pledge from COP26, and under the leadership of Indonesia who surprised everyone in 2021 by pledging to pivot from coal to clean electricity.
+There is hope that the G20 can build off the success of the G7 in pushing for rapid electricity decarbonisation, following up on the coal phasedown pledge from COP26, and under the leadership of India who surprised everyone with wind and solar making up 92% of the country’s power generation capacity additions in 2022.
 However the Russian invasion of Ukraine makes current G20 diplomacy difficult.